About the religion of Islam

 by about 33% of all people -- a percentage that has remained stable for many decades.

-The percentage of U.S. adults who identify themselves as Christians is dropping by almost 1 percentage point per year.
+In comparison, the percentage of U.S. adults who identify themselves as Christians has been dropping over the past decade by about 1 percentage point per year.

 Important resources on the Internet: